 Battery life and charging

 The HTC U11 also offers Qualcomm’s Quick Charge 3.0, which allows you to get hours of use out of a couple minutes of charging.
-The iPhone 7 Plus has no such feature.
+The

 The longer battery life and the inclusion of Quick Charge 3.0 make the HTC U11 the winner here.